 Shannon McCloud lives in Maryville, Tennessee with her husband and two children.
 She is a native of Virginia and a graduate of Hollins College in Roanoke.

-She has more than 20 years of experience in non-profit program management.
-She has been the Executive Director of A Secret Safe Place for Newborns of Tennessee since 2004 and has worked with numerous committees and organizations relating to maternal/ infant health and early childhood issues.
+Shannon served as the Executive Director of A Secret Safe Place for Newborns of Tennessee from 2004 to 2019.
+She has more than 20 years of experience in non-profit program management and has worked with numerous committees and organizations related to maternal/infant health and early childhood issues.

-She previously coordinated the Resources Mothers/Early Head Start program at People Incorporated in Abingdon, Virginia, where her journey to help young pregnant women and their babies began.
+She previously coordinated the Resources Mothers/Early Head Start Program at People Incorporated in Abingdon, Virginia, where her jounry to help young pregnant women and their babies began.